-Maritime employees have a right to workers’ compensation if they are injured or become ill on the job, and that compensation includes a daily living stipend and the cost of medical bills.
+As an injured maritime employee, you have a right to workers’ compensation that includes a daily living stipend and the cost of medical bills.
 However, it is important to know which maritime law guarantees you the right to these benefits, since each one has different requirements and limitations on the amount of compensation available.

 What Is Maintenance and Cure?